False Aralia

 Contains saponins; ingestion can cause mild gastrointestinal upset, vomiting, and skin irritation in cats, dogs, and humans.

-Avoid direct rays which can burn the thin leaflets.
-A north or east-facing window is ideal.
+Provide bright, filtered light.
+Direct rays can burn the thin leaflets.
+A north or east window is often a good fit.

 In-Depth Care & Growth